clusterio/clusterio/docs/devs/plugin-migration-to-alpha-14.md

 To solve this you can either add `"main": "info.js",` to package.json or rename `info.js` to `index.js` (the rest of this guide assumes the entrypoint was renamed to `index.js`).
 The motivation behind this change was to allow TypeScript to output its build to a sub-folder of the plugin, if you're using TypeScript you'll likely have the entrypoint be located in `dist/index.js` instead.

-The expected place the declaration of the plugin is exported also changed from `module.exports` to `module.exports.plugin`:
+The expected place where the declaration of a plugin is exported has also changed from `module.exports` to `module.exports.plugin`:

 **Alpha 13**
 ```js